cabanier/webxr-face-tracking-1/README.md

-# WebXR Face Tracking
+# WebXR Expression Tracking

 ## Introduction
-Face tracking is a technology that reports a set of expressions of the current user.
+Expression tracking is a technology that reports a set of expressions of the current user.
 The expressions report how much a portion of the face or an eye move.
 They don't report actual positions or other real world data.

 ## Use cases
 The main use case is to render the user's face and eyes using an avatar for increased social presence.